RDXhada/Github-to-Freshdesk-API/README.md

 ## How to run the program :
 !
 Note that you need to have Node JS installed (to run the program) [in terminal] !
 Note that you need to have Jest installed (for unit testing) [in terminal]
-1) Download the CraftDemoNodeJs file
+1) Download the CraftDemoNodeJs file and open it in VS Code
 2) Create yourself a .env file with this information :
 ```
 FRESHDESK_TOKEN=<insert your freshdesk token here>